sebastienjust/containup-py/README.md

 These checks don’t block anything.
 They just make the implicit explicit — so you can catch it early, and fix it while it’s still safe.

-### In short

-`--dry-run` is for humans.
-It gives you a clear, shareable, verifiable view of what Containup will do — before it does it.
-Just like `terraform plan`, `ansible --check`, or `helm template`, it’s the tool that turns guesswork into confidence.

 ## ▶️ Use your script